-Coordinator Garry Stevens (https://directory.westernsydney.edu.au/ search/name/Garry Stevens/)
+Coordinator Valentina Bau (https://directory.westernsydney.edu.au/search/name/Valentina Bau/)

-Description Over the last five decades, the world has experienced historically significant disasters, which have occurred in many different forms including natural (e.g. Tsunami or drought) and humaninduced (e.g. wars or ethnic conflicts), leading to an unplanned exponential increase in the number of international non-government response organisations.
-This subject examines the causes and consequences of disasters and the application of international guidelines governing humanitarian responses.
-It provides an outline of theoretical approaches to the understanding of the political aspects of emergencies and introduces real-life case studies that aim to engage students in critical thinking and improve their knowledge of the core humanitarian standard on quality and accountability; the humanitarian charter and minimum standards; and the challenges related to interagency coordination in emergencies.
+Description Over the last five decades, the world has experienced historically significant disasters, including natural (e.g. earthquake and tsunami), human-induced (wars or ethnic conflicts) and climate impacts, requiring concerted international efforts to support populations at risk.
+This subject explores the causes and consequences of disasters and the application of international guidelines which govern humanitarian responses.
+It examines theoretical approaches to disaster management, its geo-political dimensions, and the community-led Disaster Risk Reduction (DRR) programs that increasingly drive local preparedness.
+Real-world case studies engage students in critical thinking and improve their knowledge of the humanitarian charter and core humanitarian standards, and the practical challenges of interagency coordination in emergencies.